Coco (folklore): Legend

 In Spain, Portugal, and Latin America, parents sometimes invoke the Coco or Cuca as a way of discouraging their children from misbehaving; they sing lullabies or tell rhymes warning their children that if they don't obey their parents, el Coco will come and get them and then eat them.

 It is not the way the Coco looks but what it does that scares most.
 It is a child eater and a kidnapper; it may immediately devour the child, leaving no trace, or it may spirit the child away to a place of no return, but it only does this to disobedient children.
 It is on the lookout for children's misbehavior from the rooftops; it takes the shape of any dark shadow and stays watching.
 It represents the opposite of the guardian angel and is frequently compared to the devil.
 Others see the Coco as a representation of the deceased of the local community.

 The oldest known rhyme about the Coco, which originated in the 17th century, is in the Auto de los desposorios de la Virgen by Juan Caxés.

 The rhyme has evolved over the years, but still retains its original meaning:

 The Portuguese lullaby recorded by José Leite de Vasconcelos tells Coca to go to the top of the roof.
 In other versions of the same lullaby, the name of Coca is changed to that of "papão negro" (black eater), the name of another bogeyman.

 The traditional Brazilian lullaby is as follows, with the Cuca as a female humanoid alligator:

 Both Brazilians and Portuguese also have a bogeyman version, which sometimes acquires regional colors where the bogeyman (the shape-shifting Bicho Papão is a monster that is shaped by what the child fears most) is a small owl, murucututu, or other birds of prey that could be on the roof of homes at night (in Brazil) or a mysterious old man with a bag who is also waiting on the roof of the house (in Portugal).

 Verses and songs were used in pre-Roman Iberia to transmit history to the younger generations, as told by ancient authors.
 Sallust said the mothers sang the military feats of the fathers to incite the children to battle.
 He was later quoted by Servius, who emphasised that it was the role of the mothers to remember and teach the young men about the war feats of their fathers.
 Silius Italicus added more; he said that the young warriors sang songs in their native language while hitting their shields in the rhythm of the songs and that they were well versed in magic.
 Strabo, too, commented that history was recorded in verse.

-During the Portuguese and Spanish colonization of Latin America, the legend of the Coco was spread to countries such as Mexico, Argentina and Chile.
+During the Portuguese and Spanish colonization of Latin America, the legend of the Coco was spread to countries such as Mexico, Argentina, Uruguay and Chile.